tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_2.md

 I nearly laughed.
 "Trust me, this is about the most normal thing I’ve ever done for EverSafe Self-Storage Solutions."

 Maren nodded, oddly pensive.
-“My job interview didn't go very well,” she explained.
+“You know, my job interview didn't go very well,” she explained.
 “The whole time I was pretty sure Dale wouldn't hire me.
 But then I mentioned my criminal record, and suddenly he seemed really enthusiastic.
 Like, Dale-levels of enthusiastic, meaning that he smiled ever so slightly.”

 "Criminal record?"
 I asked cautiously.